1992–93 Los Angeles Kings season: Division Semifinals

-The Kings qualified for the 1993 Stanley Cup Playoffs by virtue of their third-place finish in the Smythe Division.
+The Kings qualified for the 1993 Stanley Cup playoffs by virtue of their third-place finish in the Smythe Division.
 In the Smythe Division Semifinals, the third-seeded Kings met the Calgary Flames, who had finished second in the Smythe Division during the regular season.
-Although Los Angeles was missing its best defenceman, Rob Blake, for Game 1 and team captain Wayne Gretzky suffered a charley horse and left midway through the contest, the Kings fired on all cylinders in a 6-3 win at the Olympic Saddledome.
+Although Los Angeles was missing its best defenceman, Rob Blake, for Game 1 and team captain Wayne Gretzky suffered a charley horse and left midway through the contest, the Kings fired on all cylinders in a 6–3 win at the Olympic Saddledome.
 Defenceman Darryl Sydor scored on a pass from behind the net by Gretzky only 16 seconds into the game, and Jimmy Carson netted two power play goals.
-However, Calgary stormed back in Game 2, with their ace defensive centre Joel Otto scoring twice, once at even-strength and once short-handed, as part of an unanswered five-goal outburst in the second period en route to a 9-4 Flames victory.
-The series shifted to California for Game 3, where undisciplined play by the Kings and two goals by the Flames' Theoren Fleury, one on the power play and one shorthanded, allowed Calgary to claim a 5-2 win.
+However, Calgary stormed back in Game 2, with their ace defensive centre Joel Otto scoring twice, once at even-strength and once short-handed, as part of an unanswered five-goal outburst in the second period en route to a 9–4 Flames victory.
+The series shifted to California for Game 3, where undisciplined play by the Kings and two goals by the Flames' Theoren Fleury, one on the power play and one shorthanded, allowed Calgary to claim a 5–2 win.
+Feeling he needed to shake up his team, Kings head coach Barry Melrose opted to start backup goaltender Robb Stauber, a playoff rookie, over usual starter Kelly Hrudey for Game 4.
+Stauber responded, stopping 28 of 29 Calgary shots, while Alexei Zhitnik, Warren Rychel, and Pat Conacher scored to give Los Angeles a 3–1 victory and a 2–2 series tie.
+After being held to five goals over the previous two games, the Kings' offense burst forth in Game 5, with Gretzky, Luc Robitaille, Tomas Sandström, and Tony Granato, all heretofore dormant, erupting for a combined five goals and six assists in a 9–4 rout of the Flames, putting Los Angeles one win away from the second round.
+Not to be denied, the Kings' onslaught continued in Game 6, as Sandström's two goals, Jari Kurri's goal and three assists, and Gretzky's goal and two assists led to a decisive 9–6 victory and a 4–2 series win, the team's first playoff series triumph since 1991.
+Los Angeles set a club playoff record by scoring 33 goals in six games, surpassing their previous mark of 29 goals in a series.